tlong314/cmgame/README.md

 // Zooms to 90% of normal view.
 Do not change origin while game is zoomed in/out.
 (Still a little buggy in such a case.) game.zoom(0.9);

+// The game's current zoom is stored in game.zoomLevel, which defaults to 1.
+Use game.zoom() instead of setting zoomLevel directly, as this method performs extra actions such saving original zoom information. game.zoomLevel can be accessed if needed, but should not be set directly.

 // Saves the current game details (an object you provide) to current browser.
 // Object should be JSON-compliant; primitives (strings, numbers) are your safest options.
 Avoid null values and functions.